What?

 Shorter Crop Cycles

-The shorter crop cycle characterised by SRI allows farmers to grow additional crops such as nitrogen-fixing legumes where some or all of the yield can be composted and used to enrich the soil as green fertiliser.
-As SRI crops are more land efficient, farmers can also assign areas of their fields to grow crops for use as organic manure.
+SRI's shorter crop cycle allows for additional crops such as nitrogen-fixing legumes that enrich the soil as green fertiliser.
+SRI's land efficiency allows farmers to grow crops for use as organic manure.

 Mechanical Tools